 • Lifeline

-Counselling and support is available 24 hours, 7 days a week.
-Face to face counselling is available in some areas.
+Counselling and support 24 hours, 7 days a week.
+Face-to-face counselling is available in some areas.

 Call 13 11 14.